Where long ago a yellow crane bore a sage to heaven,

 Interpretation:

-The Yellow Crane Tower is a resort for visiting, and Roy Cui’s poem expresses his nostalgia for the past.
+The Yellow Crane Tower is a resort to visit, and this poem expresses the poet's nostalgia for the past.

-The last four sentences are written on the Yellow Crane Tower.
-The beautiful scenery in front of me is like a picture, but inside I can’t suppress my nostalgia.
-The clear earth, the green trees of the distant Hanyang are vivid in my mind; on the Parrot Island, the luxuriant grass is like Yin.
-Wide-open vision, vibrant and bright scenery, as a distant view of the Yellow Crane Tower overlooking Hanyang, overlooking the Yangtze River, the upright momentum.
-That is, the scene, the soft beauty of twilight and homesickness are intertwined: the dusk mist quietly gathered in the center of the river, nostalgia also surged in the poet’s heart; the river is dense, nostalgia clinging to the misty smoke and waves.
-The misty waves at sunset and the long white clouds correspond to each other, forming a distant and remote mood.
+Write what you see and think while standing on the Yellow Crane Tower.
+The beautiful scenery in front of me is like a picture, but inside I can't suppress my nostalgia.
+The sunny land, the green trees of Hanyang in the distance are vivid in my mind; on the Parrot Island, the luxuriant grass is like Yin.
+The wide-open field of vision, the vibrant and bright scenery, as a vista set off the Yellow Crane Tower's upright momentum overlooking Hanyang and the Yangtze River.
+The soft beauty of twilight and homesickness are intertwined: the mist of dusk quietly gathers in the center of the river, and nostalgia wells up in the poet's heart; the water on the surface of the river is dense, and the nostalgia clings to the misty smoke and waves.
+The misty waves of sunset and the long white clouds correspond to each other, forming a distant and remote mood.

 Poem translator: